Top 10 Insights from the Experts: Automation 101

 6. Make Back of House Operations a Priority

 “There is a SaaS tool to do every eCommerce back-office function.
 Ensure your team has the mindset to look for the best SaaS tools and partners to drive efficiency and automation.
 While it's tempting to try to build everything yourself, as a DTC brand, your focus should be on your products, brand and customers.
 Don't try to re-invent the tools required to manage your business operations.
-Look for the best SaaS tools and providers to automate as much as you can for your back of house operations - finance, HR, inventory planning, reporting & analytics, distribution, customer service, etc...
+Look for the best SaaS tools and providers to automate as much as you can for your back of house operations - finance, HR, inventory planning, SaaS analytics & reporting, distribution, customer service, etc...
 Additionally, there are great SaaS tools and providers to enhance your website and Apps.
 Explore these tools prior to making major engineering investments to build tools that could be better provided by a 3rd party, saving you time and money.” - Samantha Samuels from Friendbuy

 7. Monitor Customer Touchpoints to Save Time